nikantonelli/LeanKitUtils/README.md

 # Assigned Users on Import

-If your destination system does not have the correct users set up (and they also have access to the board), the users are ignored.
+If your destination system does not have the correct users set up, the users are ignored.